teatalay/teatalay/README.md

 <br>
 *<small>Jul 2019 - Aug 2021</small>*
 <br>
-- Led frontend development for Realwear-integrated industrial applications, including Taskimo and Tips.
+- Led frontend development for Realwear-integrated industrial applications including Taskimo and Tips.
+Managed a 3-member frontend team.
+Developed multi-tenant flow management panels for major clients including Ford, Tüpraş, and Socar.
+Also developed numerous complex components, such as a tree-structured datatable with JSON-based backend integration.
+Developed a hybrid application for mobile devices, using JavaScript injection to enable native features such as the camera, gyroscope, and local storage.

 ---